-Trump's envisions beating coronavirus and rebuilding economy in potential second term
+Trump envisions beating coronavirus and rebuilding economy in potential second term

 Despite all the uncertainty, the President struck a confident tone about the next few months leading up to the election.

 "The economy is starting to really do great.
 We're going to have a great third quarter.
-We're going to have a great fourth quarter," said Trump.."And next year is going to be the best, I think is going to be one of the best years we've ever had."
+We're going to have a great fourth quarter," said Trump."And next year is going to be the best, I think is going to be one of the best years we've ever had."

 President Trump also said he would focus on rebuilding the military, protecting the second amendment, lowering prescription drug prices, implementing school choice, and nominating more judges in a potential second term.